bvillasen/blog/ay9/_posts/2019-01-31-project_goals.md

 <ul>

-  <li> Learn basic concepts about cosmology and structure formation.
+  <li> Learn basic concepts about cosmology and structure formation. </li>

-  <li> Load data from Dark Matter simulations performed with the code GADGET2.
+  <li> Load data from Dark Matter simulations performed with the code GADGET2. </li>

   <ul>

-    <li> Plot the positions of the particles as a function of time and make an animation </li>
+    <li> Plot the positions of the particles as a function of time and make an animation. </li>
   </ul>

 <li> Interpolate the mass of the particles into a uniform grid to get the Dark Matter density field </li>